How to apply as a transfer

 When we receive your application, the application fee or waiver request, and official transcripts from the colleges you’ve attended, the Office of Admissions will review your application and all supporting materials.
 During our review we’ll determine your total number of transferable college credits, cumulative GPA in the transferable work, and which University common requirements (UCORE) you’ve completed.
 Courses that are applicable to your major will be evaluated by the department you’re planning to major in.

-For more information on checking your application status through WSU’s secure online portal, visit my.wsu.edu.
+After we have completed our review, we will notify you of the admission decision.
+For more information about checking your application status through WSU’s secure online portal, visit my.wsu.edu.

 WSU requirements to be aware of